fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 •	The HAL implementation provided in this release is for reference only and not intended for production.
 It does not provide the level of security required by industry standards for a fully secure production environment.

 •	‘fdo_sys’ module source within 'device_modules' folder is an example code demonstrating FDO device module implementation for reference purpose only.
 The executable script must only contain alpha-numeric characters, hyphen (-) and underscore (_) in their names, with extensions `.py` and `.sh`.
 This code is not written following secure production level coding and checks.
-This sample code must not to be used as it is.
+This sample code must not be used as it is.

 The following are the known limitations: